rmzetti/hover-exec/README.md

 ---
 ### gnuplot

-Gnuplot is a veryuseful stand-alone plotting facility.
+Gnuplot is a very useful stand-alone plotting facility.
 It is particularly useful for *hover-exec* because all the scripting languages can output gnuplot commands along with data in the output block and it can be immediatedly plotted (see the  [READMORE](READMORE.md)).

 ```gnuplot {cmd} # as above {cmd} allows execution in *markdown preview enhanced*
   # ```gnuplot {cmd} as above {cmd} allows execution in *markdown preview enhanced*